ikapadata/Airtable/Airtime & Data Distribution/README.md

 1. Perform airtime reacharges to approximately 5 billion devices worldwide.
 1. Perform data bundle recharges to approximately 5 billion devices worldwide.

+_At ikapadata, this script is used to recharge survey respondents at the end of surveys.
+It is a low code alternative to the [surveyCTO Airtime & Data Plug-in](https://github.com/ikapadata/surveyCTO-Plugins/tree/new-edits/Airtime%20distribution) recharge solution.
+It is suitable for researchers with Pro Airtable account and knowledge of setting up backends._

 ## How to use

 ### Getting started